How to Hold a Social Media Contest

-Running a social media contest can help you expand your audience, engage with readers (and could-be-readers), and get your name and brand featured more prominently online.
-If you know the right steps to take to get your contest up and running, it’s easier than you might think to execute successfully.
+Yes, running a social media contest can be an excellent addition to a book marketing campaign.
+It can help you expand your audience, engage with readers (and could-be-readers), and get your name and brand featured more prominently online.
+If you know the proper steps to take to get your contest up and running, it’s easier than you might think to execute successfully.

-It’s important to know what you’re hoping to achieve with your contest, and to set it up in a way that allows your goals to happen as effectively as possible.
-Knowing your goals will also make it clearer to you which social networks you should be targeting.
+It’s important to know what you’re hoping to make happen with your contest and set it up to achieve your marketing goals as effectively as possible.
+Knowing what you want to accomplish will also clarify which social networks you should be targeting.

-- You should make sure that submitting an email address or following your account on social media is one of the rules of entering the contest.
+- It would help if you made sure that su bmitting an email address or following your account on social media is one of the rules of entering the contest.

 - Are you holding a contest to collect artwork?

-Having a clear idea of what you are hoping to gain from your contest will allow you to set it up in such a way that allows for maximum reach and effectiveness.
+Having a clear idea of what you are hoping to gain from your contest will allow you to set it up for maximum reach and effectiveness.

-Your contest won’t take off unless your audience has a good reason to enter.
+Your book marketing social media contest won’t take off unless your target readers have a good reason to enter.
 What will they get out of it?
-If you plan to offer a prize, make sure it’s clear what the prize is and how many winners there will be.
+If you plan to offer a prize, make sure it’s clear what the prize is and how many winners.
 (It doesn’t need to be a physical prize – maybe it’s the chance to be featured on your page!
 Signed book copies, author merchandise, and tickets to relevant events also make great contest prizes.)

 Regardless, your prize needs to be something you’d want to receive the roles were reversed.
-If the criteria for entering your contest is not something you’d be inclined to do based on the reward offered, your audience probably won’t want to do it either.
+If the criteria for entering your contest is not something you’d be inclined to do based on the reward offered, your audience probably won’t be interested.

 - Use Attractive Graphics – When you launch your contest, you need to capture your audience’s attention.
 A great way to do this is with catchy graphics that you can re-use anytime you promote the contest.

-- Promote Strategically – Be sure that your followers KNOW that your contest is coming up, as well is when it has launched and when their deadline is winding down.
+- Promote Strategically – Be sure that your followers know that your contest is coming up and when it has launched and when the deadline will occur.
 Don’t let anyone forget about it!

 It’s not a great idea to launch your contest and then let it run for weeks without checking in.
-You need to make sure your entries are being received and organized as you go (and, if it’s something that involves emailed entries of artwork or essays, responding to applicants to let them know you received their entry is always a great way to build trust and communication with your audience).
+You need to make sure your entries are being received and organized as you go.
+If it involves emailed entries of artwork or essays, respond to applicants to confirm you’ve received their entry.
+It’s an excellent way to build trust and communicate with your audience.

 5. Use Software to Help You

-There are many apps available online that you can use to help you run your contest and keep it organized.
+There are many online apps that you can use to help you run your contest and keep it organized.

-- OfferPop – This app boasts a ton of different types of contest formats for you to try out and gives you some useful metrics as well.
-You can pay per campaign or by month.
+- OfferPop – This app boasts many different types of contest formats for you to try out and gives you some valuable metrics.
+You can pay per campaign or by the month.

-- SnapApp – This one works on basically every one of your social platforms, so it’s a great one to use if you’re targeting something other than Facebook.
-It’s a bit more expensive, but it’s used by lots of professionals, so you know you can trust it.
+- SnapApp – This one works on basically every one of your social platforms, so it’s great to use if you’re targeting something other than Facebook.
+It’s a bit more expensive, but many professionals use it, so you know you can trust it.

 - Shortstack – Another option for Facebook compatibility and lots of different contest formats.
 Free plans are available.